-- A grade of C+ or lower (including U grades) in any course required in the student's doctoral program of studies; - A cumulative grade-point average of lower than 3.20 in all courses taken since admission to the doctoral program; [Note that a cumulative GPA below 3.00 for two consecutive semesters results in an automatic dismissal by the University.] - Three or more Incomplete (I) or W grades within two consecutive semesters; - Completion of fewer than 9 hours per semester for two consecutive semesters prior to admission to candidacy; - The lapse of more than one semester since completion of required course work without taking the preliminary examination. - Two unsatisfactory (U) grades in dissertation hours.
+- 1. A grade of $\underline{C+}$ or lower (including \underline{U} grades) in any course required in the student's doctoral program of study. - 2.
+A cumulative grade-point average of lower than 3.20 in all courses taken since admission to the doctoral program.
+Note that a cumulative GPA below 3.00 for two consecutive semesters results in an automatic dismissal by the University. - 3.
+Three or more Incomplete (I) or W grades within two consecutive semesters. - 4.
+Completion of fewer than 9 hours per semester for two consecutive semesters prior to admission to candidacy. - 5.
+The lapse of more than one semester since completion of required course work without taking the preliminary examination. - 6.
+Two unsatisfactory (U) grades in dissertation hours.